Lundalogik/LimeBootstrap/system/docs/manual/3_Changelog.md

 We continually release new versions of LIME Bootstrap.
 From version 0.7 the framework auto-magically checks for new versions only and notifies you if updates are available.
 Please install them ;)

 # Upgrade instructions
-Just replace the `system`-folder and `lbs.html` and you are good to go, unless specified otherwise in the change-log
+Just replace the `system`-folder and `lbs.html` and you are good to go, unless specified otherwise in the change-log.

+__Please check that Windows hasn't blocked the files.
+Right click on the zip-folder and unblock before unzipping!__

 #Change-log